[Voor NEDERLANDSE site, klik "Nederlands" in balk bovenaan de pagina]

 The European relatives of the victims (including the Hungarian) were told that nothing or no one was found.

 Only years later they found out that 37 bodies were recovered and that 20 of these bodies had been identified.
 Most of the identified were Lebanese.
 The other remains of 17 unidentified persons went into a mass grave within days.
 Where?
 Nobody tells.
-Until 2008 the Hungarian Government even denied the recovering of the remains.
+Until 2008 the Hungarian Government even denied the recovery of the remains.

 The cause of the crash is unknown.
 The weather was fine, the plane was new and in a good condition, the crew was highly experienced.
 An official investigation was held, but was very brief.
-The ICAO organisation officially had a 1 page ADREP Report, which does not mention the retrieval of the bodies.
-In the statistics the cause remains undetermined.
+The ICAO organisation officially had a 1 page

-Dutch public broadcast (NOVA) reported on the story and its aftermath on Saturday 20, 2008, partly in English: http://www.uitzendinggemist.nl/afleveringen/1139322
+Dutch public broadcast (NOVA) reported on the story and its aftermath (December 20, 2008) partly in English:

-YOU TUBE documentary: www.youtube.com/watch
+YOU TUBE documentary : www.youtube.com/watch

 This site aims at gathering information, findings and news on the lost Malev 240.

-Reactions are welcome at thelostmalev@gmail.com
+Reactions are welcome